KYRIE-LI11/KYRIE-LI11.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Li Hanqian(李翰乾).I am now a senior undergraduate student majoring in Automation at Shandong University.
-My research interests focus on trustworthy large language models and computer vision.
+My name is Li Hanqian(李翰乾).
+I am now a senior undergraduate student majoring in Automation at Shandong University.
+My research interests focus on **trustworthy large language models** and **computer vision**.

 A data-driven personal website
 ======